NREL/openfast-turbine-models/IEA-scaled/NREL-2.8-127/20_combined_aerostruct_opt2/README.md

   3. `tower_struct_opt.py`, which then extracts the aerodynamic loading from the rotor-nacelle assembly and performs a tower mass minimization (without RotorSE)

+* Note that the design workflow in `with_smoothing` includes an additional step to smooth the blade twist distribution after the initial aerostructural optimization to make it monotonic; a subsequent optimization is performed with twist optimization turned off to converge the design with the adjusted twist profile.

-* `NREL-2.8-127.yaml` is the final WISDEM turbine geometry after optimizations have been performed
+* `NREL-2.8-127.yaml` is the final WISDEM turbine geometry after optimizations have been performed (without smoothing the blade twist distribution)

 * `OpenFAST` is the resulting turbine model from running WEIS with the final WISDEM geometry.
   Inputs to WEIS are found in `../WEIS`.
 After an initial WEIS run, the peak thrust shaving was